SVI-Capstone/svi_capstone/README.md

 4. Are the individual components of SVI better at predicting COVID cases, then the rank score?

-5. Are the features identified in modeling consistent across communities (similar size and SVI score)?
+5. Is the mobility of SVI score consistent across cities over time?

 ## Project Steps
 ### Acquire